hejny/locate-app/README.md

 ```

-## 🔎 Locating some other app than the browser
+## 🔎 Locating arbitrary app

-You can locate any app but you need to
+You can locate any app very easily.
+You need to provide breadcrumbs for each platform.
+If you omit some platform it does not matter but there will be an error in runtime if you try to run it on the omitted os.

 ```typescript
 import { locateApp } from 'locate-app';